When should a child have his own room? When to move a child to a separate room?

 4. Make changes gradually - At first, spend time together in the baby's room during the day, then organize naps there for the toddler.
 Over time, you can try putting your baby to sleep in his own room, for example, every other day.
 During this time, allow the toddler to come to your bedroom.
 Perhaps part of the night he will continue to sleep in his parents' bed.

 Over time, every child appreciates his room.
 After all, this is where everything is for him, he gains privacy and a sense of security.
 Ultimately, you as the parent have the key influence on whether moving your child into his or her own room will be a difficult separation or a natural, stress-free process.
-Give your little one time to gradually adapt to the changes.
+Give time for your little one to gradually adapt to the changes.
+The most important thing is to carefully observe your child and be flexible in your decisions.
+It's not worth sticking to rigid time frames or advice from "experts" that doesn't necessarily fit our situation.

 en_USEnglish